Levelling-up policy of the Conservative government: Criticism

+Ahead of the 2025 Conservative Party Conference, former Conservative MP Justine Greening argued that the party's failure to transform "zeitgeisty rhetoric on levelling up into policy reality" was a major contributor to the party's defeat at the 2024 General Election.
+She also warned that the Labour Party and Reform UK faced similar electoral challenges if they failed to match their party rhetoric on social mobility with "successful delivery of fairer outcomes".

 Reception of the white paper

-The white paper has been scrutinised by Shadow Secretary of State for Levelling Up, Housing and Communities Lisa Nandy, Metro Mayor of the Liverpool City Region Steve Rotheram, The Times and the Institute for Fiscal Studies.
+The white paper has been scrutinised by former Shadow Secretary of State for Levelling Up, Housing and Communities Lisa Nandy, Metro Mayor of the Liverpool City Region Steve Rotheram, The Times and the Institute for Fiscal Studies.
 Trades Union Congress general secretary Frances O'Grady said that the white paper "fails to provide a serious plan for decent jobs".
 Fraser Myers in Spiked wrote that the white paper doesn't "come close to mobilising the resources needed" to level up.

 The white paper was also criticised for recycling previous policy announcements.
-Bristol North West MP Darren Jones, who is Chair of the House of Commons Business, Energy and Industrial Strategy Committee commented that 8 out of the 12 Missions in the White Paper had been "rehashed" from the National Industrial Strategy, with the only new targets being for improving school performance, cutting crime and to “restore local pride”.
+Bristol North West MP Darren Jones, who was the then Chair of the House of Commons Business, Energy and Industrial Strategy Committee commented that 8 out of the 12 Missions in the White Paper had been "rehashed" from the National Industrial Strategy, with the only new targets being for improving school performance, cutting crime and to "restore local pride".
 Journalists at The Independent discovered that parts of the document had been plagiarised from Wikipedia articles on Constantinople and the list of largest cities throughout history.

 Other groups were more supportive in their response to the White Paper.
 Many local authorities, LEP Boards and other local institutions welcomed the White Paper confirming investments in their region.
 Various groups in the private pensions sector welcomed the White Paper's commitment to direct more money from Local Government Pension Scheme pots to support investment in local areas.
 The Railway Industry Association, the Social Market Foundation and TechUK welcomed the White Paper's investment commitments in railway infrastructure, skills and R&D, respectively.
 The Catholic Union of Great Britain welcomed the White Paper's recognition of the role of faith groups in delivering on the Levelling Up agenda.